ryan-a-baker/eks-node-drainer/README.md

 # Deploying the Project

-Deploying the service is a simple 4 step process.
+Deploying the service is a 4 step process.

 1. Create the ASG Lifecycle hook
 2. Create a "eks-node-drainer" bucket and upload the drainer.zip to it